-This section presents an efficient algorithm to implement the mutual cover framework.
-We aim to achieve three goals.
-First, mutual cover satisfies $\delta$-probability to hinder the adversary from matching the combination of QI values.
-Second, the partition is $l$-diverse to protect sensitive values.
-Note that, the partition can satisfy other principles according to actual security requirement, e.g., $t$-closeness.
-Third, the records cover for each other at the minimum cost, i.e., maintaining original QI values as far as possible.
-The procedure is presented in Algorithm \ref{alg_mc}.
+This section presents the algorithm to implement the Mutual Cover (MuCo) framework\footnote{The code is available at https://github.com/liboyuty/Mutual-Cover.}.
+We aim to achieve two goals.
+First, MuCo satisfies $\delta$-probability to hinder the adversary from matching the combination of QI values.
+Second, the records cover for each other at the minimum cost, i.e., maintaining the original QI values as much as possible.
+The procedure is given in Algorithm \ref{alg_mc}.

-$T_{anony}$ is initialized as $T$ for storing the anonymized result (line 1), and $QI\_groups$ is initialized as an empty set for storing the set of QI groups (line 2).
-Function $partition\_table(T_{anony},QI\_groups,l)$ divides $T_{anony}$ into QI groups where each QI group is $l$-diverse and adds each QI group into $QI\_groups$ (line 3).
-At each iteration (lines 4 to 10), the algorithm calculates the random output table on each QI attribute (line 6), and then replaces the original QI values with random QI values according to $random\_table$ (line 7).
-Function $randomize\_unchanged\_tuples(group)$ randomly perturbs a QI value of each tuple whose all QI values are originally preserved (line 9).
-Finally, the algorithm returns $T_{anony}$ as the result (line 11).
-Note that, $output\_values(group, attri, random\_table)$ and $randomize\_unchanged\_tuples(group)$ only replace the original QI values with the corresponding random values in $T_{anony}$, and the records in $T_{anony}$ keep the same order.
-Therefore, the partition and the random output tables are hidden from the adversary.
+$T_{anony}$ denotes the anonymized version of $T$, and we use Mondrian \cite{lefevre2006mondrian} to divide $T_{anony}$ into groups (line 2).
+Note that, to prevent the attribute disclosure, the partition has to follow an appropriate principle in case the similar records in the same group do not carry enough different sensitive values.
+In each iteration, the algorithm calculates the random output table on each QI attribute within each group (line 5) and replaces the original QI values with random values in $T_{anony}$ (line 6). $randomize\_unchanged\_tuples(group)$ randomly perturbs a QI value for the tuples whose all QI values are originally preserved.
+Note that, MuCo only replaces some original QI values with random values in $T_{anony}$.
+Therefore, the whole procedure is hidden for the adversary.